BobKohlerPhD/IMDA-Agent-Interface/README.md

 # Integrated Medical Data Architecture (IMDA)

-The Integrated Medical Data Architecture (IMDA) is a multi-modal clinical data orchestration pipeline that helps address constraints inherent in large cohort research and data collection.
+The Integrated Medical Data Architecture (IMDA) is a multi-modal clinical data processing pipeline that helps address constraints inherent in large cohort research and data collection.

 ## Data Types and General Information